 - (1) In consultation with the Landowner, where possible, and subject to the approval of the Board or Office, the Operator shall choose how the affected lands shall be reclaimed.
-These decisions can be for forest, range, crop, horticultural, home-site, recreational, industrial, or other uses, including food, shelter and ground cover for wildlife. - (2) The results of these decisions shall be formulated into a Reclamation Plan, as specified in Subsections 6.3.4 or 6.4.5, as required for the size and type of operation.
+These decisions can be for forest, rangeland, pastureland, cropland, horticultural general agriculture, home-site residential, recreational, industrial/commercial, developed water resource, wildlife habitat, or other uses, including food, shelter and ground cover for wildlife. - (2) The results of these decisions shall be formulated into a Reclamation Plan, as specified in Subsections-Rule 6.3.4 or 6.4.5, as required for the size and type of operation.